background

 As expected, each of the ratios increases as a result of the sub-par performance of the company.

-From 2021 to the end of 2025, the total leverage ratio increases from 4.0x to 4.8x, the senior ratio increases from 3.0x to 3.6x, and the net debt ratio increases from 3.0x to 4.5x.
+From 2021 to the end of 2025, the total leverage ratio increased from 4.0x to 4.8x, the senior ratio increased from 3.0x to 3.6x, and the net debt ratio increased from 3.0x to 4.5x.

-In this case, the company’s senior lenders would likely become concerned regarding the borrower’s default risk, since the senior ratio exceeds 3.0x – which is on the higher end of their typical lending parameters.
+In this case, the company’s senior lenders would likely become concerned regarding the borrower’s default risk since the senior ratio exceeds 3.0x, which is on the higher end of their typical lending parameters.

 Leverage Ratio – Downside